NextFlex Flexible Electronics Development

 For more information CLICK https://www.designnews.com/materials-assembly/expanding-polymer-creates-printable-peel-and-go-self-folding-structures/112037530757742?ADTRK=UBM&elq_mid=1835&elq_cid=61542

-Flexible Hybrid Electronics has been a strong want by the industry for the 103last 15+ years.
+Flexible Hybrid Electronics has been a strong want by the industry for the last 15+ years.
 In Europe they are doing more (like the Organic Electronics Association) and have allocated resources to validate technology for application.

 FHE could be a disruptor in Auto Electronics though there are still some major roadblocks to application with a business case.
 IQM Research Institute is conducting the FHE Pathfinder Study to support NEXTFLEX Project Calls in the Automotive and Trucking Sector Applications.